Are your employees engaged at your workplace? If not, it’s time to take a look at your employee engagement strategies.

 Facebook has gotten their enviably high employee engagement rates not by doing nothing.
-Their many employee-friendly policies include free snacks, a bike shop, gym, and even dentist and doctor’s offices!
+Their many employee-friendly policies include free snacks, a bike shop, a gym, and even dentist and doctor’s offices!

 At Apple, things get really interesting!
 They give nice employee discounts (15% to 25%), first dibs on company technology that’s going to be recycled, employee gifts (like iPhones), and handwritten notes from managers congratulating them on any success they experience in their job.
 Who would say no to that?

 The knowledge that you are working for/supporting a cause can be a great comfort and a matter of pride to your employees.
 Encourage your employees to volunteer or take up a cause that is close to their hearts.
 Why don’t you make the company CSR more about people than just the respective department activity?